 The home screen contains the Samsung TV Plus app, which includes a bunch of free channels to watch.
 (We actually love their travel channel!)

 The home screen also contains an array of popular streaming apps you can easily sign into and watch your favorite series, including Netflix, Amazon Prime Video, Apple TV+, and Disney Plus.
 We also watch HBO Max, YouTube, and HULU on ours.
-All you need to do is turn the TV on, then scroll to the app you want to watch.
+All you need to do is turn the TV on, and then scroll to the app you want to watch.

 The Samsung Frame TV is equipped with Amazon Alexa and Google Assistant, so you can control it with your voice.